 Sleep hygiene and its definition - what is it anyway?

-Let's start with a short form and then work our way to a more detailed definition.
-Sleep hygiene, more than anything else, is very important for your well-being, but unfortunately it is often underestimated and thus neglected.
-So sleep hygiene is not just a simple term, but something that affects your quality of life in many ways.
-We would like to get to the bottom of this!
+Let's start with a short version and then work our way to a more detailed definition.
+Sleep hygiene is more important for your well-being than almost anything else, but unfortunately it is often underestimated and therefore neglected.
+Sleep hygiene is therefore not just a simple term, but something that affects your quality of life in many ways.
+We want to get to the bottom of this!

-Good sleep hygiene is more than just sticking to a set sleep schedule.
+Good sleep hygiene is more than just sticking to a fixed sleep schedule.
 It's about how you respect yourself and your body.
-When you live in a world that never seems to settle down, the importance of sleep can be easily overlooked.
+When you live in a world that never seems to rest, the importance of sleep can easily be overlooked.
 But sleep hygiene is the key to a healthy, happy life.
 It's simply about giving your body and mind the time to regenerate and heal.
-It means consciously taking time for yourself to rest - not just physically, but mentally as well.
-Because your mind needs rest after a busy day just as much as your body does.
+It means consciously taking time for yourself to rest - not just physically, but mentally too.
+After all, your mind needs rest after a busy day just as much as your body does.

-The good news is that there are several things you can do to make it happen.
-For example, imagine slipping into a freshly made bed in the evening, feeling the cool bed linen on your skin, and slowly sinking into your pillow.
+The good news is that there are several things you can do to make this happen.
+Imagine, for example, slipping into a freshly made bed in the evening, feeling the cool bed linen on your skin and slowly sinking into your Pillow .
 You breathe in and out deeply, letting go of all the stress and worries of the day.
-This is sleep hygiene - the art of making your sleeping space a true place of rest.
+This is sleep hygiene - the art of making your sleeping space a real place of rest.
 But a healthy sleep strategy also means paying attention to your daily habits and activities.
-For example, it's about reducing screen time before bed to quiet your mind.
+For example, it's about reducing screen time before bed to calm your mind.
 It means avoiding heavy food and alcohol just before sleep.
-And it's important to develop a suitable sleep environment as well as an individualized evening routine.
-The following sleep hygiene rules can help you well.
+And it's important to develop a suitable sleeping environment and an individual evening routine.
+The following sleep hygiene rules can help you do this.

 Sleep hygiene: tips, measures and general rules